ibm-ecosystem-engineering/QueryCraft/readme.md

 ## Step 7.
 Query Analysis Dashboard

+Please read the [Step 7.
+Query Analysis](/document/Step%207.%20Query%20Analysis.md) for step by step instructions for the Instruct dataset.

 For a visual analysis of your fine-tuning experiments and generated SQL queries, launch the streamlit dashboard: